zhao201730685110/ICp-banking-microservices/README.md

 ![alt text](images/architecture_pattern.png "Architecture")

-1. The user deploys the application based microservice on the Worker Node on Linux on Z using IBM Cloud Private.
+1. The user deploys a docker image (banking application based microservice) to the IBM Cloud Private docker registry.
-2. The user installs and runs an instance of his microservice from IBM Cloud Private.
-The application calls a banking API published in API Connect.
+2. The user configures and runs a container based on the previous docker image from IBM Cloud Private catalog.
+Once started, the application calls banking APIs published in API Connect.
 3. API Connect calls the back-end Z Mainframe through a banking API published in z/OS Connect EE.
 4. z/OS Connect EE calls the Account Management System (AMS) running in CICS.
 A COBOL program processes the request and returns banking data.
-Finally, banking data are sent back to microservice application in the Worker Node on Linux on Z.
+Finally, banking data are sent back to the microservice application.

 # Included components